Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity

 The existence of higher dimensions was firstly conjectured by Einstein himself, who suggested that electromagnetism could be the result of a gravitational field polarized in the fifth dimension.
 This prescription, however, requires a modification of GR, because the Minkowski space-time and the Maxwell equations are supposed to be embedded in a 5-dimensional space endowed with a Riemann curvature tensor.

-The presence of higher dimensions cannot be detected experimentally, though indications of their existences can be provided indirectly.
+Though several attempts to detect the presence of extra dimensions have been pursued, so far there is no evidence for their occurrence.
+However, indications of their existences can be provided indirectly.
 This is the case \emph{e.g.} of the holographic principle, according to which the extra dimensions are manifestations of curvature effects in a space-time with one fewer dimension.

 Though in this work we will mainly consider the AdS-invariant Chern--Simons action as a particular case of the 5-dimensional Lovelock action, it is worth remarking that, from Eq.~\eqref{Lagrangiana di Lovelock}, it is possible to consider other kinds of gauge Lagrangians, belonging to different gauge groups.
 Most of them are mainly studied in Supersymmetry and String Theory.
-In the next section, we start from Eq.~\eqref{CS5} and Eq.~\eqref{Lovelock5D} and find out exact solutions of the field equations in a Friedmann--Lema\^itre--Robertson--Walker (FLRW) space-time.
+In the next Section, we start from Eq.~\eqref{CS5} and Eq.~\eqref{Lovelock5D} and find out exact solutions of the field equations in a Friedmann--Lema\^itre--Robertson--Walker (FLRW) space-time.
 Subsequently, in Sec.~\ref{CSSS}, we consider a spherically symmetric background, outlining the corresponding field equation solutions.